zchen130/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.
-I am Zhanhao Chen, an undergraduate student in UMD major in Information System and Supply Chain Management
+My name is Zhanhao Chen.
+I am an undergraduate student in UMD major in Information System and Supply Chain Management